nettitude/pwnlyoffice/blog.md

-# Exploiting Onlyoffice Web Sockets for Remote Code Execution
+# Exploiting ONLYOFFICE Web Sockets for Remote Code Execution

+## Encountering OnlyOffice

 About 18 months ago, I was conducting a pentest of a document management platform.
 It was designed with the goal of providing a secure document storage and sharing solution for some high impact use cases.
 In order to achieve a reliable MS Office document editing experience, the system was using [ONLYOFFICE](https://www.onlyoffice.com) as a plugin, resulting in (in my opinion) a slicker and more reliable editing experience than even the Office 365 web apps can manage.